breagan/ESP8266_WiFi_File_Manager/README.md

 # ESP8266_WiFi_File_Manager
 These files allow ESP8266 remote file management and control over WiFi

-With these files it is possible to add delete compile and run files on the ESP via a web browser.
+With these files it is possible to add, delete, compile, and run files on the ESP via a web browser.

 Files in the Lua_files folder (4) should be uploaded to a freshly formated ESP8266 running NodeMCU.